NLP2CT/kNN-TL/README.md

 bash build_parent_datastore.sh $PARENT_CHECKPOINT $BIN_PARENT_DATA $PARENT_DATASTORE
 ```
 ### Child-Aware Parent Datastore Building
 Use the parent model to inference on the pseudo parent data, with kNN retrieval on the origin parent datastore.
 Subsets of datastore indexes will be generated in `PSEUDO_PARENT_DATA`.
-You can also skip this step and potentially get a tiny boost at the expense of inference rate.
+You can also skip this step and potentially get a tiny boost at the expense of inference speed.
 ```bash
 # Combine the child target (En) and its pseudo parent source (De) generated in Pseudo Parent Data Construction as ‘PSEUDO_PARENT_DATA’
 PSEUDO_PARENT_DATA=${PSEUDO_PARENT_DATA}